Booby-traps plague north Iraq as Islamic State targets returning civilians

 Since clearing operations began last October, about 1,700 people have been killed or injured by such explosives, according to the United Nations Mines Action Service, which co-ordinates the clearing campaign.

-By targeting civilians, Islamic State hopes to thwart a stabilisation effort aiming to get people back to their homes, jobs and studies, rebuild infrastructure and reinstate government rule.
+By targeting civilians, Islamic State hopes to thwart a stabilization effort aiming to get people back to their homes, jobs and studies, rebuild infrastructure and reinstate government rule.

 While the crisis lasts, Islamic State - whose strategy extends far beyond military operations - could thrive again, said Charles Stuart, charge d'affaires at the European Union mission in Iraq.